 Because it’s already very close-fitting, the Seamless High doesn’t have adjustable straps, meaning that it’s less adaptable than some of the other products on our list.
 That said, the back hooks can be shifted to provide a more precise fit.

 The Seamless High makes up for this small shortcoming with a smooth, seamless finish that lessens the chances of getting sores or chafing, ventilation zones that help prevent overheating, and a huge bottom band that allows it to moonlight as perfectly passable outerwear.

 - Perfect bras for trail running

 - Chafe-free, seamless finish

 - Very snug fit

-The Brooks Mia bra is a medium-impact sports bra that combines both compression and encapsulation to give you extra support during moderate-impact activities.
+The Brooks Mia bra is a medium support sports bra that combines both compression and encapsulation to give you extra support during moderate-impact activities.

 Surprisingly, the adjustable rear straps and padded hooks on the Maia don’t irritate your skin when they’re pressed by your backpack.
 And the encased underwire between the cups and the outer shell, combined with the extra gel padding on those wide shoulder straps, all help to add extra support as well as some much-needed comfort.